convox/convox/docs/reference/primitives/app/service.md

 > Environment variables declared on `convox.yml` will be populated for a Service.

 #### *annotations
 You can use annotations to attach arbitrary non-identifying metadata to objects.
 Clients such as tools and libraries can retrieve this metadata.
-On convox, annotations will reflect in pods and service accounts.
+On Convox, annotations will reflect in pods and service accounts.

 Here are some examples of information that can be recorded in annotations:
 - Build, release, or image information like timestamps, release IDs, git branch, PR numbers, image hashes, and registry address.